 At Turbo Rebuild, we can offer various coatings to make your unit stand out from the rest!

-We can offer Powder coating, Dipping and Ceramic coatings for not only more or less any Turbocharger and Turbo part, but anything what so ever!!
+We can offer Powder Coating, Dipping and Ceramic Coatings for more or less any Turbocharger and Turbo Part, or anything whatsoever!

-Prices vary depending on what you want coating etc but just looking at the pictures makes it a must have!!
+Prices vary, but just looking at the pictures makes it a must have!

 WHAT IS POWDER COATING?